-Areas mapped as disturbed wetland on site occur along the perennial drainage along the western boundary of the site and within the floodplain adjacent to Alvarado Creek, along the northwestern boundary of the site.
-These areas receive wetland hydrology and contain wetland soils but are dominated by non-native wetland and some upland plant species, including sweet fennel (Foeniculum vulgare), giant reed, Mexican fan palm, weeping bottlebrush, tree tobacco, Brazilian pepper, and umbrella sedge (Cyperus involucratus).
+Areas mapped as disturbed wetland onsite occur along the perennial drainage along the western boundary of the site, as well as disturbed areas within the floodplain adjacent to Alvarado Creek, along the northwestern boundary of the site.
+These areas receive wetland hydrology and contain wetland soils, but are dominated by non-native wetland and some upland plant species including sweet fennel (Foeniculum vulgare), giant reed, Mexican fan palm, weeping bottlebrush, tree tobacco, Brazilian pepper, and umbrella sedge (Cyperus involucratus), among others.
 Most of these areas support very small occurrences of southern willow scrub or mulefat scrub.